 Lastly, if you are hiking on a manmade trail and complaining about a manmade cairn, aren't you being a little bit hypocritical?
 Thoughts?

 My Impressions?
 After writing this article I now understand why I hadn't considered this controversy sooner.
-The fact is I don't care.
+The fact is that I don't actually find this topic controversial.
 If cairns destroy your wilderness experience... then I worry about the fragility of your experience.
 If you are building hundreds of cairns that don't aid in navigation... cut it out.
 Think about it, discuss it with your friends, or write on an outhouse door about it, but don't get too carried away.